ramose/flutter_playground/README.md

-# firebaseapp
+# flutter playground

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Project for testing flutter widget and dependency implementations.

 A few resources to get you started if this is your first Flutter project: